Long term side effects of radiotherapy

 These changes can gradually appear over a long time, sometimes several years.
 If you had radiotherapy in the past and are worried about side effects, ask to go back to your radiotherapy department and talk to the doctor.

-If treatment needs to be given from different angles, doctors make sure that the radiotherapy fields do not overlap too much.
+If treatment needs to be given from different angles, doctors make sure that the radiotherapy fields don't overlap too much.
 This helps to stop side effects because areas that overlap are exposed to more radiation.
-See the page about making a treatment plan for more details.

 A highly conformal type of radiotherapy is intensity modulated radiotherapy.
 Some radiotherapy machines take scans around the time that the treatment is given and this is called image guided radiotherapy.